-Accelerated Freefall program (AFF) is a comprehensive, 16 jump program designed to train an individual with a strong foundation to become a solo, certified skydiver by building strong freefall and canopy skills.
-Upon completion of the AFF program, students will need to make 6 solo jumps (or the number remaining to reach the mandatory 25 total skydives), and learn to pack in order to attain a license.
+Accelerated Freefall program (AFF) is a comprehensive, 19 jump program designed to train an individual with a strong foundation to become a solo, certified skydiver by building strong freefall and canopy skills.
+Upon completion of the AFF program, students will need to make 6 solo jumps (or the number remaining to reach the mandatory 25 total skydives), and learn to pack in order to attain an A license.

-The first jump course involves six hours of classroom training followed by a tandem skydive with a multi-rated Tandem/AFF instructor.
-This is called a Tandem evaluation jump that is required for your first level jump & weather permitting is done right after your class is over.
-The first jump course will identify the parachute gear and how it works, correct freefall body position, identifying and handling emergency procedures, and flying the canopy.
-The CAT A level one jump is the next level & will include two freefall instructors alongside while in freefall until the time of deployment.
+The first jump course involves six hours of classroom training followed by your Category A jump with two AFF instructors.
+The CAT A level one jump will include two freefall instructors alongside while in freefall until the time of deployment.
 Once under canopy, a member of the ground crew will instruct you on proper flying techniques and landing via wireless radio.

 Each level represents a skill set the student is required to learn and demonstrate while in freefall.
 Advancement to the next level will not occur until each student properly demonstrates that he / she can execute the specific skills introduced for the particular level.
 Failure to demonstrate this skill set may require the student to repeat the level.